nagi-desuuu/ZenithClicker/readme.md

 **Sending**: After cancelling, any excess time in the sending buffer is sent to the opponent.

-The game ends when one player's HP reaches zero.
+The game ends when a player's HP reaches zero.